Eggerland

 The Eggerland (エッガーランド) series consists of several puzzle games developed by HAL Laboratory.
 Its first release was in 1985 for MSX computer systems.
-Many titles were made in the series and the gameplay is almost exactly the same in every game as well.
-Only a few changes were made over the years (mainly graphical).
+The gameplay is almost exactly the same across the series, with only a few changes over the years, mainly graphical.

 The hero of most games is Lolo, a blue, spherical character with eyes, arms, and legs.
 The story mainly deals with King Egger, the villain, capturing princess Lala, who is similar to Lolo, only colored pink or red, and wearing a bow.
 Lolo must rescue Lala by travelling through Egger's domain and solving the puzzle rooms laid out before him.

 List of titles

-None of the Japanese games in the Eggerland series was released in North America, and vice versa, none of the three American games was released in Japan.
-Europe saw the release of three Japanese and the three American games.
+None of the Japanese games in the Eggerland series were released in North America, and, conversely, none of the three American games were released in Japan.
+Europe saw the release of three Japanese games, as well as the three American games.

 Below is a list of all video games and their respective releases.

 Although the graphics and game engine of the Japanese Adventures of Lolo are identical to those of the Western Adventures of Lolo 2, the stages are completely different.
-Therefore, they are actually two separate video games.
+Therefore, they are two separate video games.
 The Japanese Adventures of Lolo 1 & 2 include original stages, whereas the American Adventures of Lolo 1 & 2 are compilations of stages taken from earlier Japan-only titles.
 The American Adventures of Lolo 3 includes mostly original stages, instead, usually easier than the stages in the Japanese Adventures of Lolo 2.